Xynoclafe/azure-powershell/src/Resources/Resources/help/New-AzManagementGroupDeploymentStack.md

 Accept wildcard characters: False
 ```

-### -DenySettingsExcludedPrincipals
+### -DenySettingsExcludedPrincipal
 List of AAD principal IDs excluded from the lock.
 Up to 5 principals are permitted.

 ```yaml
 Type: System.String[]